DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 - **Fire Pixels** → Locations where actual wildfires occurred.
 - **No-Fire Pixels** → Locations where no wildfire was recorded.

 Each pixel in the dataset is assigned a **burn probability** between **0 and 1**, indicating how likely the model believes a fire will occur at that location.
-If the model is performing well, **fire pixels should have systematically higher probabilities than no-fire pixels**.
+If the model is performing well, there should be clear seperation of the probabilities.

 ---